TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Gobox.md

 <br />

-We try default `passwords` but doesn't work.
+We try some common default `credentials` but none of them work.

-So we click on the "`Forgot Password`" option and see the following:
+Clicking on the "`Forgot Password`" link reveals the following form:

 <br />